 - More religious.

-See Thomas Koulopoulos' presentation, Gen Z and predicting the future of behavior and technology:
+Watch Thomas Koulopoulos' presentation on Gen Z where he predicts the future of behavior and technology: